aws-samples/aws-reinvent2018-keeping-secrets/README.md

 - an AWS KMS CMK
 - an AWS CloudTrail trail
 - an Amazon SNS topic
-- an Amazonb EC2 Elastic IP address
+- an Amazon EC2 Elastic IP address

 ## Security Notes